 - Take the pan off the heat, pour in the whiskey, and then put the pan back on the heat to let the whiskey come to a boil.
 Let it reduce for a minute, scraping up the brown bits from the pan, and then add in the tomatoes, the tomato paste, the stock, the bay leaves and fresh rosemary.
+Nestle the ribs back into the pan.
 Bring it up to a simmer, and then cover the pan and put it in the oven for 3 hours.

 - An hour before the ribs are done, add the potatoes and carrots.

 - When the stew has cooked for 3 hours, remove the vegetables and meat.
 Remove the stems of rosemary and the bay leaves and allow the sauce to cool.
 Remove the layer of fat that rises to the top.
 If necessary, if there is an excess of sauce, you can reduce it by boiling it on the stove for a few minutes.

 - Shred the meat off the bones.
 Add the meat and vegetables back into the sauce.
 Bring back up to a simmer.

 - Check the seasoning, and serve along with the braised Brussels sprouts.
 Garnish with more fresh rosemary.